-14. And finally
+And finally 14.

-Alumni Services
+Alumni services

-When you graduate you will be part of a lifelong community of over 190,000 alumni, with access to a range of alumni benefits including:
+When you graduate you will be part of a lifelong community of over 250,000 alumni, with access to a range of exclusive benefits including:

-- discounts on further study at the College and at Imperial College Business School - alumni email service - networking events - · access to the Library and online resources - access to the full range of careers support offered to current students for up to three years after you graduate - access to our Alumni Visitor Centre at the South Kensington Campus, with free Wi-Fi, complimentary drinks, newspapers and magazines, and daytime left luggage facility www.imperial.ac.uk/alumni
+- discounts on further study at Imperial and at Imperial College Business School - an alumni email address - networking events - Library membership and access to a bank of online resources, webinars and events via our alumni platform Imperial Plexus - careers support for up to three years after you graduate as well as networking opportunities and professional development events - access to our Alumni Visitor Centre at the South Kensington Campus, a co-working community space with free Wi-Fi, a bookable meeting room and complimentary refreshments www.imperial.ac.uk/alumni

-Visit the Alumni website to find out more about your new community, including case studies of other alumni and a directory of local alumni groups in countries across the world.
+Visit the alumni website to find out more about your new community, how to access your benefits, and how to get in touch with fellow alumni around the world.